chhayanshp11/chhayanshp11.github.io/content/about/index.md

   - Problem Solving
 ---

-If you are reading this, believe me, “**Dreaming, after all, is a form of planning and Dreams do come True!!**” And with that note, let me walk you through my career path and how my interest in technology lead me to where I am today :)
+If you are reading this, believe me,[**Dreaming, after all, is a form of planning and Dreams do come True!!**]() And with that note, let me walk you through my career path and how my interest in technology lead me to where I am today :)

-I have a strong passion for using technology to solve the world's biggest problems one byte at a time.
-As a technologist, I have expertise in Data Science and Analytics, Cyber Security, Software Engineering, finding trends in the data and Program Management.

-All these skills are aquired over the years.
-Interestingly, I got introduced to programming and data science in my freshman year at [Jabalpur Engineering College, Jabalpur](https://www.jecjabalpur.ac.in/) where I completed my Bachelors of Technology in Computer Science and Engineering (2017-2021).

-I joined [Infosys Ltd](https://www.infosys.com/) as a Data Engineer contracted to [Pfizer](https://www.pfizer.com/).
-Developed  Pfizer Registry Quality Control Management System, a Rules Engine for changed data capture and logic rule check using SQL database and Alteryx workflows.

-Decided to get into Techno-Management and flew to the States (USA) to get my Master's of Science in Information Technology and Management from [The University of Texas at Dallas.](https://www.utdallas.edu/)
+I am a passionate data engineering and cloud computing enthusiast currently pursuing my Masters at the University of Texas at Dallas.
+I thrive on transforming raw data into valuable insights and building scalable cloud solutions that empower businesses to make data-driven decisions.

+As a firm believer in the potential of technology to shape the future, I am constantly exploring the latest advancements in the data and cloud world.
+My journey has led me to work on diverse projects, honing my skills in data integration, ETL processes, data warehousing, and cloud architecture.

+Let's embark on this data-driven adventure together, shaping a better tomorrow with the power of information and technology.

 Here is a list of the technologies that I'm familiar with!